SysKitTeam/docs-monitor/get-to-know-syskit-monitor/quick-start-guide.md

 ---
-title: Quick Start Guide
-description: >-
-  This article provides a quick overview of things that can be done through the SysKit Monitor UI.
+description: This article provides a quick overview of things that can be done through the SysKit Monitor UI.
-author: Andrea Budisa
-date: 25/5/2017
 ---

 # Quick Start Guide